-The Partnership does not report collateral it has received in secured lending and other arrangements as an asset as the debtors have the right to redeem or substitute the collateral on short notice dollar cost averaging programs.
+Clients may receive fractional share interests through the Partnership's dividend reinvestment and dollar cost averaging programs.
 The Partnership records these fractional shares, which are considered encumbered assets, at fair value in other assets with associated liabilities in accounts payable, accrued expenses and other in the Consolidated Statement of Financial Condition as the Partnership must fulfill its clients' future fractional share redemptions.
 The liabilities are initially recorded at the dollar amount received from the clients, but the Partnership makes an election to record the liabilities at fair value.